Bat-er safe than sorry is an old and very popular saying in our Transylvanian bat community.

 Testing your VPN is not a difficult task.
 Many websites are able to check your VPN connection and show meaningful results.
 However, here are the things you should pay attention to:

 - Is the VPN connection established?
 Does the VPN work at all?
 Is the VPN client (your OS or a VPN app) connected to the VPN server?

 - Is the VPN working properly?
 Does it completely hide your IP address information?
 Does it properly encrypt the data that it transports?

-- What happens in case of a VPN connection drop?
+- What happens in the case of a VPN connection drop?
 Are your data exposed?
 Many VPNs have features that are, in fact, broken.
 This often happens with so-called kill switches that do not block traffic effectively or IPv6 leak protection that does not work.

 So here is what you need to test:

 - When you connect to VPN, check your public IP address.